 I have worked on book covers for two publishers.
 My '50s Housewife' Russian Doll was used for the front and inside cover of Editura Humanitas' Romanian translation of 'Girls.
 Poor Relatives' by the critically acclaimed Russian author Lyudmila Ulitskaya.
 And I have illustrated book covers for Hopscotch Books for the titles 'The Victorians' and 'Famous Journeys'

-Below are some book proposals of my own.
+Further down are some book proposals of my own.
 I work mainly in the mediums of coloured pencils, pen and watercolours.

 Front cover of Girls.
 Poor relatives